Pentecost: A Week of Encounter

 Visio divina art installations (imaginative prayer through visual reflection)

-Communal prayer times each day at 7 a.m., 12 p.m., and 7 p.m.
+Communal prayer times at 2 a.m., 7 a.m., 12 p.m. and 7 p.m.
+These times are led by staff or lay leaders, and are open to all.

 Come on your own, bring a friend, or walk through with your community group or small circle.
 Children ages 5 and up will find stations created just for them.
 Pastoral prayer will also be available during designated hours.
+Click here to schedule some pastoral prayer time with Patrick.

+Like the first disciples gathered in the upper room, we are making space to listen—and to respond with our whole selves: mind, body, and spirit.
 Pentecost was not the end of waiting, but the beginning of encounter.
 It is proof that God still draws near and speaks through ordinary lives, making bold things possible.